AnumQ/react-table-test/README.md

-# Dune frontend tech test

-First of all, thank you for taking the time to do our tech test!
-The purpose of this exercise is to help us get an idea about the way you work and get a glimpse about your technical abilities.

-This is a time restricted exercise, so it is best if you keep your code simple and easy to understand, and, write it in a way that is easy to extend or change.

-The requirements may be vague for parts of it but we trust your judgement to interpret them and deliver something of value.

-Good luck!

 ## The assignment

 You are a frontend software engineer and you just inherited a project written by an intern.
 The project is an application that allows you to run arbitrary SQL queries against a database.